Kronprinsessegade 36: Later history

-Carl Emil Fenger (1814–1884), who served as Minister of Financial Affairs from May 1870 tto March 1872, lived in the building from 1870.
+Carl Emil Fenger (1814–1884), who served as Minister of Financial Affairs from May 1870 to March 1872, lived in the building from 1870.

 Architecture

 The building consists of three storeys over a high cellar.
 It has a mansard roof with a two-bay wall dormer flanked by two dormers.
 A cornice supported by brackets runs under the roof.

 A side wing extends from the rear side of the building.
 A four-storey warehouse is located at the bottom of the courtyard.